LuckyDucky3607/PyForce/README.md

 </p>

 ### [+] Description
-PyForce, the simplest tool that can brute force any web app written entirely in Python, PyForce uses TOR to mask your IP address and it rotates the IP address used after each password attempt, PyForce uses threads as well, threads help PyForce to make up to 443.8 requests per minute.
+PyForce, the simplest tool that can brute force any website, written entirely in Python, PyForce uses TOR to mask your IP address and it rotates the IP address used after each password attempt, PyForce uses threads as well, threads help PyForce to make up to 443.8 requests per minute.

 ### [+] Installation
  - `git clone https://github.com/LuckyDucky3607/PyForce`